Make every day special with these low carb white chocolate truffles candy. Each truffle has a creamy soft filling covered in yummy dark chocolate.

 I bought a container of mascarpone cheese, which isn’t cheap, a several weeks ago but didn’t get around to using it until now.
 Thank goodness this cheese stays fresh for at least a couple months in the refrigerator.

 I really do love mascarpone cheese, especially in tiramisu, but I don’t really like it plain.
 I find it’s best to use it in sweet desserts.
-These white chocolate low carb truffles were a perfect use for this cheese that was just sitting in my refrigerator.
+These low carb sugar free white chocolate truffles were a perfect use for this cheese that was just sitting in my refrigerator.

 I’m sure you will agree once you taste these yummy mascarpone white chocolate truffle bites that it’s good to keep some extra low carb ingredients around the house.
 In this case, a jar of coconut butter and a tub of mascarpone cheese.

 If you keep unsweetened dried coconut in your pantry, you can always use that to make your own coconut butter.
 Just process the dried coconut in a food processor until the butter forms.

 It’s pretty cold here in Connecticut, so I have to warm up the jar of coconut butter in warm water before using.
 You won’t have to worry if you process the coconut butter fresh because it will be spreadable from the food processor.